 COME AS YOU ARE

 Bride’s Room (Behind the Sanctuary) | All Ages and Stages of Life, Singles and Couples

-Class Setup: Circle style with up to 15 people weekly
+Class Setup: Circle style with about 15 people weekly

-Currently Studying: The Old Testament by A.J.
+Currently Studying: The Old Testament with A.J.
 Levine

 This class takes a new, dynamic and open-minded look at Adult Sunday School.
 They focus on asking unique spiritual questions, exploring doubts and sharing personal theologies and faith based traditions.
 Young souls, old souls, all souls are welcome to be different here together.
 Topics are generally selected on a weekly basis and discussed as a group.